sidvenkatayogi/brilliant-alpha/README.md

 ## Phase 2 — Cohorts, weekly meetings & AI facilitation

-Phase 2 turns the solo learner into a small **book-club cohort** and adds the app's **first and only AI feature**.
+Phase 2 turns the solo learner into a small **book-club cohort** and adds the app's **AI features**.
 The Phase 1 learning path is unchanged: lessons still teach with zero model calls, and feedback is hand-authored.
-AI touches the **social layer only** — it structures a human discussion, it never teaches probability.
+AI touches the **cohort + practice layer only** — it structures a human discussion and generates optional practice quizzes; it never teaches the core lessons.

 All under a **Group** tab (`/group`), reached from the **View your group / Join a group** CTA on the dashboard: